cavtools/cav/examples/chat/README.md

 ### Assets

 The `assets/` directory is served with an `assets()` endpoint on the main app.
-We could serve the CSS as static strings on the main app if we wanted, but this would cause the server to reload on every CSS change, which is annoying.
+We could serve the CSS as static strings on the main app if we wanted but that would cause the server to reload on every CSS change, which is annoying.

 Assets aren't served on the room app because, if they were, users who log into